-Assessment criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions Does the proposal ensure that buildings and public spaces are designed to respond to winter and summer temperatures, i.e. ventilation, shading and landscaping.
-Policy LP20 sets out the climate change adaptation policy which includes a list of options for designing buildings to be adaptable to temperature extremes, including orientation, materials, shading and urban greening amongst others.
-It is known that older and more vulnerable residents are at greater risk from extreme temperatures, therefore this policy will be particularly beneficial for these residents and may help to address the excess winter deaths experienced in the borough H+ Council to ensure that climate adaptation techniques are considered and incorporated from the outset in any new development.
+Assessment criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions designed to respond to winter and summer temperatures, i.e. ventilation, shading and landscaping. urban greening amongst others.
+It is known that older and more vulnerable residents are at greater risk from extreme temperatures, therefore this policy will be particularly beneficial for these residents and may help to address the excess winter deaths experienced in the borough and incorporated from the outset in any new development.
 Does the proposal maintain or enhance biodiversity?
 Policy LP15 seeks to protect and enhance the borough's biodiversity.
 Access to nature and biodiversity contributes to physical and mental wellbeing and this policy will therefore have a positive impact on health.
 H+ Council to ensure that biodiversity is protected and enhanced in line with the borough-wide Biodiversity Action Plan.
 Does the proposal incorporate sustainable urban drainage techniques?
 Policy LP21 states that the Council encourages the use of sustainable drainage systems (SuDS) in all development proposals in order to achieve a reduction in surface water discharge to greenfield run-off rates wherever feasible.
 Flooding can result in risks to physical health and also mental wellbeing due to stress, so this policy which sets out measures to reduce flood risk will be beneficial to residents' health, particularly those living in areas of flood risk.
 H+ Council to ensure Drainage Statements are received when required.